Domestic Violence Penalty Lawyer

 A domestic violence conviction can do much more than land you in jail.
+It comes with stiff penalties.
 It can prevent you from visiting your children, take away your right to own a firearm and forever tarnish your record.
 This can all happen even if your significant other wants to drop all charges against you.

 In fact, your significant other has very little power once the police are called and the case is turned over to the government.
 In Clark County, Washington, domestic violence is prosecuted very aggressively.
 The rest of the country looks to Clark County's Domestic Violence Prosecution Unit as a model for "successful" prosecution.

 Vancouver Domestic Abuse Lawyers

 When you are up against serious penalties and one of the best DV prosecution units in the country, you want a Vancouver, Washington criminal lawyer who has the experience and know-how to defend you well.
 At the law firm of Green & Ritchie, PLLC, you don't just find one attorney with those qualifications; you find a team of attorneys, including three former Clark County Domestic Violence Unit prosecutors.

 One of the most distressing penalties for a DV assault conviction is the no-contact order.
 A no-contact order can be issued by the court for up to two years in a domestic violence misdemeanor case and for a lifetime in felony cases.
 It prevents you from having contact with your loved one or, in some cases, your children.
 If you work with the other party, you may even have to find another job.

 Prosecutors will try to use the no-contact order to leverage you into accepting a plea deal.
 Do not accept this "deal."
 There are many hidden consequences, including a lifelong criminal record that can prevent you from getting employment or pursuing your desired profession.

 Our lawyers are very adept at resolving DV cases in ways that minimize the penalties our clients face, whether that means winning at trial or negotiating with prosecutors for a more reasonable result.